soMukh/Customer-Categorizer/README.md

 ## How to run

-Before we run this project, we need to make sure we have MongoDB Atlas account and we have the shipping dataset into it.
+Before we run this project, we need to make sure we have MongoDB Atlas account and we have the customer dataset into it.

 Step 1.
 Cloning the repository.